-The program incorporates an additional (and optional) three-day workshop on Project Management for Supply Chain Professionals at no extra cost.
-The bonus workshop offers 20 PDUs (Professional Development Units) upon completion and is designed for program participants who plan to pursue their PM designation.
+The program incorporates an additional (and optional) six-day PMP Exam Prep Boot Camp at no extra cost.
+The bonus workshop offers 35 PDUs (Professional Development Units) upon completion and is designed for program participants who plan to pursue their PMP designation.

 - One-to-one support from an employment consultant who is knowledgeable about the sector

 - Access to mentors who are professionals in your field

 - Invitations to attend recruitment and networking events